Zayadina: Barudi family of Damascus

+Descendants in Jabal Ajlun

+After the fall of Daher, Zaydani power Jabal Ajlun collapsed, with the Sharayda family reasserting its control over Tibna, the seat of the Kura district.
+The Zu'biya clan aided the efforts of Jazzar to suppress the Zayadina in this same district.
+This assistance allowed the Zu'biyya to establish their local power in Ramtha.
+A remnant of the Zayadina in Jabal Ajlun is the Zayadna (or Zayadin) family of Raimun.

-A member of the Zayadina, Yousef Abbas, settled in Amman in Transjordan in the late 17th century.
-Around three decades later, his family migrated to Irbid and were thenceforth called 'al-Tal' (the Hill).
+A member of the Zayadina, Yousef Abbas, settled in Amman in Transjordan in the late 17th century (according to the family's oral tradition).
+Around three decades later, his family migrated to Irbid in Jabal Ajlun and were thenceforth called 'al-Tal' (the Hill).
 The family was named al-Tal because in Amman they had lived close to the town's citadel, which was built on a hill or tal.
 Yousef's four sons, Hussein, Hassan, Abd al-Rahman, and Abd al-Rahim and their modern-day descendants continue to use the surname al-Tal, sometimes with 'Yousef' as an antecedent.
 From Irbid, members of the al-Tal family served in various Ottoman governmental positions in the 19th and early 20th centuries.
 The family was involved in the establishment of the Emirate of Transjordan, a British protectorate under the nominal rule of Emir Abdullah and played important roles in its government.
 Prominent family members include a general of Jordan's Arab Legion, Abdullah al-Tal, and Jordanian Prime Minister Wasfi al-Tal and his father, the poet Mustafa Wahbi Tal.

-The Beverly Hills-based Palestinian American real estate developer Mohamed Hadid, father of models Gigi, Bella and Anwar, claims descent from Zahir al-Umar through his mother's side.